-- All persons wishing to comment at NOSB meetings during public comment periods must, in general, sign-up in advance per the instructions in the Federal Register Notice for the meeting.
+- All persons wishing to comment at NOSB meetings during public comment periods must, in general, sign-up in advance per the instructions in the Federal Register Notice.
 Persons requesting time after the closing date in the Meeting Notice, or during last minute sign-up at the meeting, will be placed on a waiting list and will be considered at the discretion of the NOP working closely with the NOSB Chair and will depend on availability of time. - All presenters are encouraged to submit public comment in writing according to the Federal Register Notice.
-Written submissions allow NOSB members the opportunity to read comments in advance electronically, and decreases the need for paper copies to be distributed during the meeting. - Persons will be called upon to speak according to a posted schedule.
-However speakers should allow for some flexibility.
-Persons called upon who are absent from the room could potentially miss their opportunity for public comment. - Time allotment for public comment per person will be four (4) minutes, with the options of reducing to a minimum of three (3) and extending to a maximum of five (5) minutes at the discretion of the NOP, working closely with the NOSB Chair in advance of the meeting. - Persons must give their names and affiliations for the record at the beginning of their public comment. - Proxy speakers are not permitted. - Public comments may be scheduled according to topic.

-- Individuals providing public comment shall refrain from making any personal attacks or remarks that might impugn the character of any individual. - Members of the public are asked to define clearly and succinctly the issues they wish to present before the Board.
+Written submissions allow NOSB members the opportunity to consider comments in advance - Persons will be called upon to speak according to a posted schedule.
+However, speakers should allow for some flexibility.
+Persons called upon who are absent from the room could potentially miss their opportunity for public comment. - Time allotment for public comment per person will be four (4) minutes, with the options of reducing to a minimum of three (3) and extending to a maximum of five (5) minutes at the discretion of the NOP, working closely with the NOSB Chair in advance of the meeting. - Persons must give their name and affiliation for the record at the beginning of their public comment. - Proxy speakers are not permitted. - Public comments may be scheduled according to topic. - Individuals providing public comment shall refrain from making any personal attacks or remarks that might malign the character of any individual, entity, or organization. - Members of the public are asked to define clearly and succinctly the issues they wish to present before the Board.
 This will give NOSB members a comprehensible understanding of the speaker's concerns.